skooter500/GE1-2018-2019/README.md

 ## Lab

-Take the code we wrote in the class and here are some suggested modifications you can make:
+Take the code we wrote in the class and here are some suggested modifications you can make.
+Try one of these or use your imagination and come up with something cool:

 - Make the terrain infinite by creating a grid of game objects each one generating a part of the terrain.
 When the player move across the terrain, move and regenerate the terrain around the player
 - Check out GetSpectrumData.
 See if you can generate the terrain from an audiosource
+- Make a texture using Conway's Game of Life and texture the terrain with it

 ## Week 7 - Unity Systems
 - The tentacle system